LouieOHagan/Simple-Weather-Website/README.md

         1. Demonstration GIF can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20GIF%202.gif)
         1. Pictures can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20Picture%201%20%26%202.png)

-    3. As a Visitor, I want to easily be able to find the current weather forecast for the location that I inputted in to the search bar.
+    3. As a Visitor, I want to easily be able to find the current weather forecast for the location that I inputted into the search bar.
-        1. Upon successful loading of the website the user is greeted with the lannding page.
+        1. Upon successful loading of the website the user is greeted with the landing page.
         1. The landing page is clean and simply laid out, towards the bottom of the screen in the very center the user can easily identify the search bar with placeholder text "Enter Location Name".
-        1. After typing a location name in to the search box the user can click the search button to search.
-Alternatively, most experienced computers users will click the "Enter" key after typing which will also submit there search request.
+        1. After typing a location name into the search box the user can click the search button to search.
+Alternatively, most experienced computer users will click the "Enter" key after typing which will also submit their search request.
-        1. After the button has been pressed or "Enter" Key has been pressed, the page will automatically scroll down to the weather data for the users searched location.
+        1. After the button has been pressed or the "Enter" Key has been pressed, the page will automatically scroll down to the weather data for the user's searched location.
         1. The current weather forecast and other simple data can be seen in the big card in the center of the screen.
         1. Demonstration GIF can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20GIF%203.gif)
         1. Pictures can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20Picture%203.png)

     4. As a Visitor, I want to easily be able to find the weather forecast for the coming days for the location that I inputted in to the search bar
-        1. Upon successful loading of the website the user is greeted with the lannding page.
+        1. Upon successful loading of the website the user is greeted with the landing page.
         1. The landing page is clean and simply laid out, towards the bottom of the screen in the very center the user can easily identify the search bar with placeholder text "Enter Location Name".
-        1. After typing a location name in to the search box the user can click the search button to search.
-Alternatively, most experienced computers users will click the "Enter" key after typing which will also submit there search request.
+        1. After typing a location name into the search box the user can click the search button to search.
+Alternatively, most experienced computer users will click the "Enter" key after typing which will also submit their search request.
-        1. After the button has been pressed or "Enter" Key has been pressed, the page will automatically scroll down to the weather data for the users searched location.
+        1. After the button has been pressed or the "Enter" Key has been pressed, the page will automatically scroll down to the weather data for the user's searched location.
         1. The weather forecast for the coming days for the location that the user inputted can be seen in a carousel below the current weather card.
         1. Demonstration GIF can be found [Here](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/User%20Story%20Testing/User%20Story%20GIF%204.gif)
         1. Pictures can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/User%20Story%20Testing/User%20Story%20Picture%204.png)

 ### Further Testing
 - The website was tested across a wide range of devices and browsers to ensure its fully responsive and compatible for all users.
     - Devices: The website was tested on Desktop, HP Envy Laptop, iPhone7, iPhone8, iPhoneX & Chrome Developer tools was also used to test the screen sizes of 33 devices.
-Full list of 33 devices can be found [Here]()
+    Full list of 33 devices can be found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/Devices%20list.png)
     - Browsers: The website was tested on Chrome, Microsoft Edge, Safari, Firefox and Internet Explorer.

-- {behavior: "smooth"} in scrollIntoView function on line 56 of weather-api.js not working on many browsers.
+- ```{behavior: "smooth"}``` in scrollIntoView function on line 56 of weather-api.js not working on many browsers.
-    - After research and continuous testing I discovered that this property is not supported on many browsers, Table of compatability found [Here]() from MDN Web Docs
-    (Note: any browser with astericks on scrollIntoView line does NOT support property, any browser with "No" on scrollIntoViewOptions does NOT support property).
+    - After research and continuous testing I discovered that this property is not supported on many browsers, Table of compatibility found [Here](https://raw.githubusercontent.com/LouieOHagan/Simple-Weather-Website/master/readMe-assets/scrollIntoView-browser-compatability.PNG) from MDN Web Docs (Note: any browser with asterisks on scrollIntoView line does NOT support property, any browser with "No" on scrollIntoViewOptions does NOT support property).

-- Previous and Next carousel arrows hidden behind carousel in iPad view (768px in width), disrupting functionality of carousel.
+- Previous and Next carousel arrows hidden behind the carousel in iPad view (768px in width), disrupting functionality of carousel.
     - After looking in to the issue, bootstrap md class only changed after 767px where as my media query was changing the location of the arrows at 768px, hence the arrows hidden behind the carousel cards.
-Decision was made to make new media query on line 347 of style.css that made arrow changes at 767px to ensure optimal website functionality for iPad users.
+Decision was made to make a new media query on line 347 of style.css that made arrow changes at 767px to ensure optimal website functionality for iPad users.

 - Placeholder text colour inside of the search input box was not changing to white on Microsoft Edge.
-    - After looking in to the issue I discovered that the placeholder pseudo class was not supported on Microsoft Edge by default and instead required :-ms=input-placeholder pseduo class.
+    - After looking in to the issue I discovered that the placeholder pseudo class was not supported on Microsoft Edge by default and instead required ```:-ms=input-placeholder``` pseudo class.
-        - Single colon syntax required for Internet Explorer - :-ms=input-placeholder
+        - Single colon syntax required for Internet Explorer - ```:-ms-input-placeholder```
-        - Double colon syntax required for Microsoft Edge - ::-ms=input-placeholder
+        - Double colon syntax required for Microsoft Edge - ```::-ms-input-placeholder```

-- Active pseduo class content not working on Microsoft Edge
+- Active pseudo class content not working on Microsoft Edge
-    - After looking in to the issue I discovered that Microsoft Edge was not supporting any colours that had a lower opacity than 1 and if a colour had a lower opacity the colour didnt show at all.
+    - After looking into the issue I discovered that Microsoft Edge was not supporting any colours that had a lower opacity than 1 and if a colour had a lower opacity the colour didn't show at all.
 To fix the issue I just changed the drop shadow opacity from 0.8 to 1 as after testing I noticed it did not make a noticable difference.

-- Search Area background colour was not showing on Microsoft Edge when value was #bc7860f7
+- Search Area background colour was not showing on Microsoft Edge when value was ```#bc7860f7```
     - After looking in to the issue I discovered that Microsoft Edge was not supporting any colours that had a lower opacity than 1 and if a colour had a lower opacity the colour didnt show at all.
-To fix the issue I removed the "f7" at the end of the colour code as I was satisfied with colour even with out the lowered opcaity.
+To fix the issue I removed the "f7" at the end of the colour code as I was satisfied with colour even without the lowered opacity.

+- Times not working on forecast carousel card for next 5 days with 3 hour intervals on Safari browser.
+Instead of showing "Day, Time of Day" it was returning "undefined, NaN:00"
+    - After looking into it, I can't say for certain what was causing the issue and what in the function the Safari browser was not supporting but I found a different way of doing the same thing.
+    - Instead of using the ```getDays()``` and ```getHours()``` methods, I used the ```toString()``` method to stringify the data timestamp and then used ```split()``` method to be able to target specific parts of the timestamp as I was getting errors in my console when I tried to use the split method without converting the date to a string.
+    - I got the day name using indexes after the split method and then I used the ```slice()``` method to get rid of the last colon and seconds in the time so it was 06:00 rather than 06:00:00
+    - After figuring out this way of doing things, I realised the code was a lot cleaner as it eliminated the if statements I had before seeing as the getHours and getMinutes methods did not return a
+    0 before a number less than 10 eg was showing as 6:6 rather than 06:06.
+I then replicated the function without getting the day name and merged the sunSetFunction and sunRiseFunction together to one shorter and cleaner function.

+- When onError function is run after there is a user input error caused by an empty input box or misspelled word the API console logs 2 400 or 404 errors depending what user input error occurred.
+    - After looking in to it I could find a solution to this as it seems the API does this and can't be stopped however in order to inform the user of the error, the onError function is run which manipulates the DOM to add text to the ifError div and red border colour on the input box, informing the user of the error.

-- Times not working on
+- Search functionality not working on Internet explorer making the site unusable on internet explorer.
+    - After looking into the issue I noticed the console was not recognising the += in ```output +=``` as valid syntax.
+Unfortunately due to time limitations I could not find a fix for this issue and has been added to the known bugs section.
+I also asked my fellow peers, some of whom were also having the same issue.

+- ```justify-content: space-evenly;``` does not work on

 ### Known Bugs
+- Search functionality not working on internet explorer.
+Description in Further Testing section above.
+- Scroll function after search only scrolls to haflway down to the div on the original search after page is first loaded.
+    - Function was working correctly originally but something was done that made it stop working, due to time limitations the reason behind the issue could not be found or corrected.
+- API is an American API so by default Dublin returns Dublin US, to find Dublin Ireland, "Dublin IE" must be searched.
+    - The API is very picky when it comes to the search functionality.
+I have tried my best to limit issues by remvoing spaces in searches and replacing with commas so that the API recognizes the search but the API still has a few bugs with search locations, would change API in the future.

 ## Deployment